reilabs/llvm-to-cairo/docs/ALU Design.md

 ## Research

-ALU will have to target two concepts of LLVM IR: instructions and intrinsics.
+ALU will have to target two concepts in the LLVM IR: instructions and intrinsics.

 ### Instructions